Jaren Jackson Jr. Player Props: Grizzlies vs. Mavericks

-Jaren Jackson Jr.'s Memphis Grizzlies hit the court versus the Dallas Mavericks at 8:00 PM ET on Saturday.
+Jaren Jackson Jr. plus his Memphis Grizzlies teammates match up versus the Dallas Mavericks at 7:30 PM ET on Monday.

-We're going to look at Jackson's prop bets, using stats and trends to help you make good picks.
+In this piece we'll break down Jackson's stats and trends, helping you make good predictions on prop bets.

 Jaren Jackson Jr. Prop Bets vs. the Mavericks